plumBinng/ng8-ie11/README.md

 - incorporating React Router if there were more pages than one dashboard view
 - store transactions in a persistent database instead of storing all these transactions on local state
   - or storing it in a hash table for better access and scalability
-  - if many transactions, only pull a number of transa
+  - if many transactions, only pull a number of transactions to display at a time that user can select for
+  - create